Sheriffs in the United States: South Dakota

-In the state of South Dakota, the Sheriff's duties, by law, are as follows: "Sheriff to preserve the peace—Apprehension of felons—Execution of process.
+In the state of South Dakota, the sheriff's duties, by law, are as follows: "Sheriff to preserve the peace—Apprehension of felons—Execution of process.
 The sheriff shall keep and preserve the peace within his county, for which purpose he is empowered to call to his aid such persons or power of his county as he may deem necessary.
 He must pursue and apprehend all felons, and must execute all writs, warrants, and other process from any court or magistrate which shall be directed to him by legal authority."
+Sheriff's in South Dakota have a duty to follow all orders of the South Dakota Attorney General.
+Sheriff's in South Dakota have a duty to provide information to their county State's Attorney, and to cooperate with investigation and criminal prosecution.

-Every county in the state of South Dakota is required to hold an election for Sheriff every 4 (four) years.
-There is no limit to how many consecutive 4 (four) year terms an individual can serve as Sheriff.
-Sheriff Departments in South Dakota typically rely on the assistance of the South Dakota Highway Patrol for SWAT and high risk warrant services.
-The Sheriff in all counties has law enforcement powers, they also serve court documents both civil and criminal, provide courthouse security, conduct investigations, and usually operate a county jail.
-Some counties contract-out jail space for other counties to use.
-(Fees are usually determined by the number of inmates housed per day.)
+Every county in the state of South Dakota is required to hold an election for Sheriff every four years.
+There is no limit to how many consecutive four year terms an individual can serve as sheriff.
+Sheriff's offices in South Dakota typically rely on the assistance of the South Dakota Highway Patrol for SWAT and high risk warrant services.
+The sheriff in all counties has full law enforcement powers throughout the county including in incorporated municipalities, sheriff's serve both criminal and civil court documents, provide courthouse security, conduct investigations, and typically operate a county jail.
+Some counties contract jail space for other counties to use.
+(Fees are often determined by the number of inmates housed per day.)
 Sheriffs are required by state law to be paid a minimum annual salary.
 The law and guidelines are shown below.
 Sheriffs' salary schedule.
 The board of county commissioners shall establish, by resolution, the salary payable to the sheriff.
 The salary payable may not be less than the following schedule based upon the most recent decennial federal census of population of counties.

 The board of county commissioners may not decrease the salary of the sheriff during consecutive terms of office of the sheriff.
 Any sheriff having responsibility for managing a full-time jail shall receive an additional ten percent added to the base salary listed in this section.